 67% of Millennials believe it is management’s job to provide accelerated development opportunities to encourage them to stay.
 (Why and How People Change Jobs, LinkedIn)

-4. Management & Culture
+4. Management and culture

 A strong management practice and positive culture are directly correlated with retention, which results in an increase in ELTV.